The moment AI finishes your app

 If the backend is the kitchen, the database is the fridge.
 It's where data lives between requests.

 A relational database (SQL) stores data in tables, like a very fast spreadsheet that never corrupts and handles a million users at once.
 Columns have types.
-Relationships between tables are explicit.
+Links between tables are clear and explicit.
 PostgreSQL, MySQL, and SQLite are the three names you'll hear most.

 A document database (NoSQL) stores data in flexible, nested documents — closer to JSON than to Excel.
-MongoDB is the famous one; DynamoDB and Firestore are the cloud-native equivalents.
+MongoDB is the famous one.
+DynamoDB and Firestore are the cloud-native cousins.

 For a first app, pick SQLite or PostgreSQL.
-They're well-documented, cheap, boring in the good way, and AI coding assistants produce correct SQL for them out of the box.
+They're well documented, cheap, boring in the good way, and AI coding helpers write correct SQL for them out of the box.
 Exotic databases are a choice for version 2.

 File storage

 Databases are bad at big files.
-A 40 KB profile is fine to store in a user row; a 4 MB profile photo is not.
+A 40 KB profile is fine inside a user row.
+A 4 MB profile photo is not.
 Binary files (images, videos, PDFs) go into object storage, separate from the database.

 AWS S3 is the original.
-Cloudflare R2, Backblaze B2, Google Cloud Storage, Azure Blob Storage — all the same idea: you get a bucket, you upload files to paths inside it, you get back URLs.
-Your backend saves the URL in the database; the user's browser fetches the file directly from the storage service.
+Cloudflare R2, Backblaze B2, Google Cloud Storage, Azure Blob Storage — all the same idea.
+You get a bucket, you upload files to paths inside it, you get back URLs.
+Your backend saves the URL in the database.
+The user's browser fetches the file straight from the storage service.

-A critical detail for later: every one of these services requires an access key to write to your bucket.
+A key detail for later: every one of these services needs an access key to write to your bucket.
 That key must never end up in the frontend.
 Never.
-This is where secrets management starts to matter.
+This is where secret management starts to matter.

 Network and HTTPS

 HTTP is the protocol of the web.
 Browser asks, server replies, in plain text over the internet.
-The problem: anything in plain text can be read by anyone in the middle — your Wi-Fi router, your ISP, any malicious network along the way.
+The problem: anything in plain text can be read by anyone in the middle — your Wi-Fi router, your ISP, any bad actor on the path.

-browser shows the padlock icon, you're on HTTPS.
-The encryption is
+your browser shows the padlock icon, you're on HTTPS.
+The math is

-cryptographically strong (TLS 1.3, usually) and, for the purposes of
+strong (TLS 1.3, usually) and, for someone sniffing the Wi-Fi,

 Two rules for 2026:

 - Everything is HTTPS.
-Browsers now warn users about non-HTTPS sites.
-Search engines penalize them.
-There is no excuse; Let's Encrypt provides free certificates, and every deploy platform (Vercel, Netlify, Fly, Railway) turns on HTTPS automatically.
+Browsers warn users about non-HTTPS sites.
+Search engines push them down the rankings.
+There's no excuse.
+Let's Encrypt hands out free certificates, and every deploy platform (Vercel, Netlify, Fly, Railway) turns on HTTPS by default.

-- The URL encryption doesn't protect the secret on your server.
-Anyone who breaks into your server reads your secrets directly, TLS or not.
-HTTPS protects the wire, not the fridge.
+- HTTPS doesn't protect the secret on your server.
+Anyone who breaks into your server reads your secrets in the clear, TLS or not.
+HTTPS guards the wire, not the fridge.

 You also need a domain name — the human-readable address.
 A

-domains by the year; DNS is usually handled by your deploy platform
+year.
+DNS is usually handled by your deploy platform or by

 Where the HTML comes from: CSR vs SSR

-One frontend detail that confuses newcomers.
+One frontend detail confuses newcomers.
 There are two ways to build the HTML the browser sees:

-- CSR (Client-Side Rendering): Server ships a mostly-empty HTML plus a big JavaScript bundle.
-Browser runs the JS, which builds the page in memory.
-Fast to navigate between pages; slow on first load; bad for SEO unless you add more machinery.
+- CSR (Client-Side Rendering): Server ships a mostly empty HTML file plus a big JavaScript bundle.
+The browser runs the JS, which builds the page in memory.
+Quick to jump between pages.
+Slow on first load.
+Bad for SEO unless you add more machinery.

 - SSR (Server-Side Rendering): Server builds the HTML ahead of time and ships it complete.
-Browser paints it immediately.
-Fast first load; good SEO; slightly more server work per request.
+The browser paints it right away.
+Quick first load.
+Good for SEO.
+A bit more server work per request.

-Next.js and Nuxt default to a hybrid: SSR for the first page load, CSR for subsequent navigation.
+Next.js and Nuxt default to a hybrid: SSR for the first page load, CSR for the next clicks.
 That's usually what you want.
-For a pure marketing site or blog, static generation (SSG — pre-build all pages to files) is even faster.
+For a pure marketing site or blog, static generation (SSG — pre-build all pages to files) is even quicker.

 Infrastructure

 Everything above is code.
-Infrastructure is the hardware and configuration that runs it.
-You rarely touch it directly anymore, but it's what you're paying for.
+Infrastructure is the hardware and config that runs it.
+You rarely touch it now, but it's what your bill pays for.

-The modern default is cloud infrastructure: you don't buy servers, you rent capacity from AWS, Google Cloud, or Azure.
-Even better, you use a platform on top of the cloud — Vercel, Netlify, Fly.io, Railway — that hides the infrastructure almost entirely.
-You push code; the platform figures out where to run it.
+The modern default is cloud infrastructure.
+You don't buy servers.
+You rent capacity from AWS, Google Cloud, or Azure.
+Better still, you ride a platform on top of the cloud — Vercel, Netlify, Fly.io, Railway — that hides almost all of it.
+You push code.
+The platform works out where to run it.

-For a first deploy, use a platform.
-The moment you're doing something very custom (running a specific database engine, GPU workloads, or multi-region failover), you drop down to the cloud directly.
+For a first deploy, pick a platform.
+The day you do something very custom (a specific database engine, GPU jobs, multi-region failover), you drop down to the cloud directly.
 Most apps never need to.

 Deployment